 Shimla was the favorite hill town of British.
 It served as their summer capital for many years.
 How can it not have their imprint on its hills!
 One of the most beautiful imprints is the erstwhile Viceregal Lodge.
-What is now called Rashtrapati Niwas.
+It is now called Rashtrapati Niwas.
 The building is home to Indian Institute of Advanced Study.
 But still, continues to be time wrapped in the days when this was a hot spot of action just before India got its independence from British.

 Rashtrapati Niwas is open to the public.
 You can take the ticketed guided tours inside the building and roam around in its sprawling lawns on your own.